Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: CONCLUSIONS

-Our proposed methods have the following limitations, which we plan to address in future work.
-(1) The WLR algorithm works best with sparse OT solutions, i.e.\ solving a linear program as we outlined.
-Using approximation schemes such as the Sinkhorn algorithm of \cite{cuturi-2013} leads to many lightly weighted trajectories which blow up computations.
-A hard threshold might be able to mitigate this problem.
-(2) While WLR can deal with non-uniform mass and splitting naturally, at its current stage, it is not adapted to problems with unbalanced mass.
-Our work finds applications in single cell RNA analysis, see e.g.\ \cite{schiebinger2019optimal}.
-We don't anticipate negative societal impacts. \begin{ack} We thank the authors of \cite{chewi2021fast} and \cite{justiniano2023approximation} for sharing their code with us.
+We thank the authors of \cite{chewi2021fast} and \cite{justiniano2023approximation} for sharing their code with us.
+We also thank Natalie Stanley for helpful discussions and introducing us to supercells.
 NS is partially supported by the NSF-BSF award 2019752 and the DFG award 514588180.
-CM is supported by NSF award DMS-2306064 and by a seed grant from the School of Data Science and Society at UNC.
-There are no competing interests to declare. \end{ack}
+CM is partially supported by NSF awards DMS-2306064 and DMS-2410140, and by a seed grant from the School of Data Science and Society at UNC.
+There are no competing interests to declare.